His Ideas and Illusions

 Clothing can be chosen individually.
 The clothes are all equally decorative, fashionable and comfortable.
 There are no brand names for bluffing.

-There is a lot of fun here: tennis courts, golf courses with any number of holes, swimming pools, stadiums, saunas, and racetracks for alternative vehicles.
-And everything else they need to relax and have fun: circus, theater, concerts, cinemas, discos, bars, fairs, open-air events and anything else you can think of.
+There are plenty of places to have fun: tennis courts, golf courses with any number of holes, swimming pools, stadiums, saunas, and racetracks for alternative vehicles.
+And everything else they enjoy or need to relax: circuses, theaters, concerts, cinemas, discos, bars, fairs, open-air events, and anything else you can think of.

-The inhabitants of Utopia are free to choose their way of life, their preferences, their priorities, and the fulfilment of their wishes.
-They are free to have children or not.
+The inhabitants of Utopia are free to choose their way of life, their preferences, their priorities, and the fulfillment of their wishes.
+They are also free to have children or not.

 • Would the residents of Utopia take narcotic drugs?